 Head lice are typically spread from direct head-to-head contact.
-This happens in a variety of ways, including at play, sports, school, camp and slumber parties (almost anywhere!).
+This happens in a variety of ways, including during playing, sports, school, camp and slumber parties (almost anywhere!).
 As lice cannot survive longer than 24-48 hours away from the scalp, direct contact is the usual method of transmission.
 It is possible, though less likely, to contract lice through shared combs, brushes, hats and helmets.

 Begin by parting the hair into small sections, looking closely at the scalp for small dandruff-sized nits or sesame seed-sized adults.
 A magnifying glass and good lighting will be of assistance as you look.
 Adult lice move fast, and there are usually only a few of them.
 Nits are often found around the ears and the nape of the neck.
 Due to the glue-like substance with which nits are attached, they are difficult to remove.
 Nits can camouflage themselves to be the same color as the host’s hair, making it very difficult for the untrained eye to detect them.
-If you uncover just one adult louse, nymph or nit, we will address the findings.
+If you uncover just one adult louse, nymph or nit, you must treat yourself.

 In choosing to treat your child yourself, it is essential that all family members are thoroughly screened and treated at the same time.
 It is then that the home environment and car should be cleaned.
-We recommend the use of non-toxic treatment products (available at the Meticulice boutique), followed by vigilant lice combing and nit-picking.
-It is essential that this be performed at least once a day, for a two-to-three week period.
+We recommend the use of Meticulice’s non-toxic treatment products, followed by vigilant lice combing and nit-picking.
+It is essential that this be performed at least once a day, for a two-to-three-week period.
 As long as evidence of head lice continues to exist during your at-home treatment, you will need to repeat the cleaning routine in the home.